-Major financial highlights for fiscal year 2019 are listed below:
+Major financial highlights for fiscal year 2021 are listed below:

-- The assets and deferred outflows of resources of the Commission exceeded its liabilities and deferred inflows of resources at fiscal year-end by \$914,366 (net position).
-The unrestricted portion ended the fiscal year with a balance of \$183,006, primarily due to a decrease in the net pension liability as a result of better investment performance. - In total, net position increased by \$478,473. - ➤ The Commission had \$3,050,915 in expenses; only \$2,041,936 of these expenses were offset by program specific grants or contributions.
-General revenue of \$1,487,452, made up primarily of state assistance, provided additional resources for the Commission's programs. - The General Fund balance increased by \$727,272 from \$1,695,125 at June 30, 2018 to \$2,422,397 at June 30, 2019.
+- The Commission reported a positive net position as of June 30, 2021. - Program outputs and results were generally as expected.
+Budgeted revenue and expense targets were met in most program areas, remaining within the overall established budget. - The assets and deferred outflows of resources (items applicable to a future reporting period) of the Commission exceeded its liabilities and deferred inflows of resources (items applicable to a future reporting period) at fiscal year-end by \$2,239,549 (net position).
+The unrestricted portion ended the fiscal year with a balance of \$1,580,900, primarily due to additional restricted operating grant funding to cover operational expenses and reduced expenses. - In total, net position increased by \$1,073,801. - ➤ The Commission had \$2,798,950 in expenses; \$2,413,089 of these expenses were offset by program specific grants or contributions and general revenue of \$1,459,662, made up primarily of state assistance, provided additional resources for the Commission's programs. - The General Fund balance increased by \$1,609,455 from \$1,615,920 at June 30, 2020 to \$3,225,375 at June 30, 2021.
+This increase was due to the timing of receipt of federal funding.
+Resources must be available to be recognized as revenue in the fiscal year being audited.